Reformasi (Malaysia): From Social Movement to Campaign Trail

 in Sabah and Sarawak and by the unregistered Parti Sosialis Malaysia(PSM).

-The principal opposition leaders formulated a list of the ten common issues in June 1999: constitutional monarchy, parliamentary democracy, human rights, rules of law, independence of the judiciary, ciizens' rights and responsibilities, Islam as official religion and freedom of religion, Malay as National language while retaining the rights for other languages, Bumiputera special position and Federalism.
+The principal opposition leaders formulated a list of the ten common issues in June 1999: constitutional monarchy, parliamentary democracy, human rights, rules of law, independence of the judiciary, citizens' rights and responsibilities, Islam as official religion and freedom of religion, Malay as National language while retaining the rights for other languages, Bumiputera special position and Federalism.

 Many of the same people were involved at all stages of the movement, regardless of their affiliation, be it established political party or civil society.

 These activists came both from advocacy groups, such as Aliran, Suaram, All Women's Action Society(AWAM), and from mass Islamic organizations, such as ABIM and JIM.

 1999 Malaysian general election

 On 2 July 1999, before the elections, four opposition parties, PAS, DAP, Keadilan and the socialist, mainly Malay, Parti Rakyat Malaysia (PRM) declared a common programme of action emphasising on the ten principles drawn from the Malaysian constitution.
 These stressed constitutional principles based on democracy and the special position of Malays, the latter to reassure Malays that co-operation with the DAP would not involve prioritising DAP's interests.
 References to establish an Islamic state were not made because PAS agreed to drop this in the interests of opposition unity.

 The coordination among the opposition parties have made the 1999 elections one of the most contested ever.
 For the first time, the ruling Barisan Nasional (BN) faced a coalition of the major opposition parties, campaigning on a common 'reform' platform.
 Even though BN won with 148 out of 193 seats, the elections still proved a major defeat for UMNO which lost 22 seats.
 Its parliamentary seats declined from 94 to 72.
 For the first time ever, UMNO seats were less than the total of its coalition partners.
 4 of its ministers and 5 deputy ministers were defeated.
 One of the major reasons was the Malays' reaction against the government's handling of the Anwar issue.
 They shifted their support to the opposition.

 Parti Islam SeMalaysia (PAS) and Keadilan (led by Anwar's wife) were the main beneficiaries.
 PAS, advantaging from its affiliation to reformasi, emerged as the new parliamentary opposition leader, and headed state governments in Kelantan and Terengganu.